erolrecep/random-illusion/README.md

 ## Inspiration

-I've seen on many tv shows and especially on "The Conway's Game of Life" simulation.
-May be, I will be create a animation and add here.
+I've seen on many tv shows (Person of Interest and The Blacklist) and animations such as "Conway's Game of Life".
+May be, I will create an animation for Conway's Game of Life and add here later.

 <img src="images/sample-screenshot-from-theblacklist.png">